junxit/us-congress-bills-113/bill.md

     - **(B)** achieving the goals and objectives of the approved management plan for the Heritage Area;
   - **(2)** analyze the Federal, State, tribal, local, and private investments in the Heritage Area to determine the impact of the investments; and
   - **(3)** review the management structure, partnership relationships, and funding of the Heritage Area for purposes of identifying the critical components for sustainability of the Heritage Area.
 - **(c)** *Report* Based on the evaluation conducted under subsection (b), the Secretary shall submit a report to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.
 The report shall include recommendations for the future role of the National Park Service with respect to the Heritage Area.
-The Secretary may also include recommendations by the Secretary of Agriculture for the future role of the Forest Service with respect to the Heritage Area.

-## § 8.
+## § 6.
 Local coordinating entity

 - **(a)** *Duties* To further the purposes of the Heritage Area, the local coordinating entity shall—
-  - **(1)** prepare and submit a management plan for the Heritage Area to the Secretary in accordance with section 6;
+  - **(1)** prepare and submit a management plan for the Heritage Area to the Secretary in accordance with section 4;
-  - **(2)** facilitate and expedite the implementation of projects and programs among diverse partners in the Heritage Area;
-  - **(3)** encourage economic viability and sustainability that is consistent with the purposes of the Heritage Area;
-  - **(4)** submit a report to the Secretary every five years after the Secretary has approved the management plan, specifying—
+  - **(2)** submit a report to the Secretary every five years after the Secretary has approved the management plan, specifying—
-    - **(A)** the specific performance goals and accomplishments of the local coordinating entity;
-    - **(B)** the expenses and income of the local coordinating entity; and
+    - **(A)** the expenses and income of the local coordinating entity; and
-    - **(C)** significant grants or contracts made by the local coordinating entity to any other entities during the five-year period; and
+    - **(B)** significant grants or contracts made by the local coordinating entity to any other entities during the five-year period.
-  - **(5)** consult with the United States Forest Service, National Park Service, the Governor of the State of Washington, and the Washington State Commissioner of Public Lands.
 - **(b)** *Authorities* To further the purposes of the Heritage Area, the local coordinating entity may—
-  - **(1)** make grants to political jurisdictions, nonprofit organizations, and other parties within the National Heritage Area;
+  - **(1)** make grants to the State, or a political subdivision of the State, nonprofit organizations, and other parties within the National Heritage Area;
   - **(2)** enter into cooperative agreements with or provide technical assistance to political jurisdictions, nonprofit organizations, Federal agencies, and other interested parties;
-  - **(3)** hire and compensate staff, including individuals with expertise in—
+  - **(3)** hire and compensate staff, which shall include individuals with expertise in natural, cultural, and historical resources protection, heritage programming, and economic and community development;
-    - **(A)** natural, historical, cultural, educational, scenic, and recreational resource conservation;
-    - **(B)** economic and community development; and
-    - **(C)** heritage and interpretive planning;
-  - **(4)** obtain funds or services from any source, including Federal programs;
+  - **(4)** obtain funds or services that are provided under any Federal law or program not specifically applicable to national heritage areas;
-  - **(5)** contract for goods or services; and
+  - **(5)** contract for goods or services;
-  - **(6)** support activities that further the purposes of the Heritage Area and are consistent with the approved management plan.
+  - **(6)** support activities that further the Heritage Area and are consistent with the approved management plan;
+  - **(7)** assist units of local government, regional planning organizations, and nonprofit organizations in carrying out the approved management plan by—
+    - **(A)** carrying out programs and projects that recognize, protect, and enhance important resource values in the Heritage Area;
+    - **(B)** establishing and maintaining interpretative exhibits and programs in the Heritage Area;
+    - **(C)** developing recreational and educational opportunities in the Heritage Area;
+    - **(D)** increasing public awareness of, and appreciation for, natural, historical, scenic, and cultural resources of the Heritage Area;
+    - **(E)** protecting and restoring historic sites and buildings in the Heritage Area that are consistent with the Heritage Area themes;
+    - **(F)** ensuring that clear, consistent, and appropriate signs identifying points of public access and sites of interest are posted throughout the Heritage Area; and
+    - **(G)** promoting a wide range of partnerships among governments, organizations, and individuals to further the Heritage Area;
+  - **(8)** consider the interests of diverse units of government, businesses, organizations, and individuals in the Heritage Area in the preparation and implementation of the management plan;
+  - **(9)** conduct meetings open to the public at least semiannually regarding the development and implementation of the management plan;
+  - **(10)** for any year that Federal funds have been received by the local coordinating entity—
+    - **(A)** submit to the Secretary an annual report that describes the activities, expenses, and income of the local coordinating entity (including grants to any other entities during the year that the report is made);
+    - **(B)** make available to the Secretary for audit all records relating to the expenditure of the funds and any matching funds; and
+    - **(C)** require, with respect to all agreements authorizing expenditure of Federal funds by other organizations, that the organizations receiving the funds make available to the Secretary for audit all records concerning the expenditure of the funds; and
+  - **(11)** encourage by appropriate means economic vitality that is consistent with the Heritage Area.
-- **(c)** *Prohibition on acquisition of real property* The local coordinating entity may not acquire land or interests in land through condemnation.
+- **(c)** *Prohibition on acquisition of real property* The local coordinating entity may not acquire real property or interests in real property with Federal funds or through condemnation.

-## § 9.
+## § 7.
 Relationship to other Federal agencies

 - **(a)** *In general* Nothing in this Act affects the authority of a Federal agency to provide technical or financial assistance under any other law.
-- **(b)** *Consultation and coordination* Any Federal agency planning to conduct activities that may have an impact on the Heritage Area is encouraged to consult and coordinate the activities with the local coordinating entity to the maximum extent practicable.
+- **(b)** *Consultation and coordination* Any Federal agency planning to conduct activities that may have an impact on the Heritage Area is encouraged to consult and coordinate the activities with the Secretary and the local coordinating entity to the maximum extent practicable.
 - **(c)** *Other Federal agencies* Nothing in this Act—
   - **(1)** modifies, alters, or amends any law or regulation authorizing a Federal agency to manage Federal land under the jurisdiction of the Federal agency;
   - **(2)** limits the discretion of a Federal land manager to implement an approved land use plan within the boundaries of the Heritage Area; or
   - **(3)** modifies, alters, or amends any authorized use of Federal land under the jurisdiction of a Federal agency.

-## § 10.
+## § 8.
 Private property and regulatory protections

 Nothing in this Act—

 - **(1)** abridges the rights of any property owner (whether public or private), including the right to refrain from participating in any plan, project, program, or activity conducted within the Heritage Area;
 - **(2)** requires any property owner to permit public access (including access by Federal, State, tribal, or local agencies) to the property of the property owner, or to modify public access or use of property of the property owner under any other Federal, State, tribal, or local law;
-- **(3)** alters any duly adopted land use regulation, approved land use plan, or other regulatory authority (such as the authority to make safety improvements or increase the capacity of existing roads or to construct new roads or associated developments) of any Federal, State, tribal, local unit of government or local agency, or conveys any land unit of government or agency use or other regulatory authority to any local coordinating entity, including but not necessarily limited to development and management of energy, water or water-related infrastructure;
+- **(3)** alters any duly adopted land use regulation, approved land use plan, or other regulatory authority (such as the authority to make safety improvements or increase the capacity of existing roads or to construct new roads or associated developments) of any Federal, State, tribal, local unit of government or local agency, or conveys any land use or other regulatory authority to any local coordinating entity, including but not necessarily limited to development and management of energy, water or water-related infrastructure;
 - **(4)** alters, modifies, diminishes, or extinguishes the treaty rights of any Indian tribe within the Heritage Area;
 - **(5)** authorizes or implies the reservation or appropriation of water or water rights;
-- **(6)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area; or
+- **(6)** diminishes the authority of the State to manage fish and wildlife, including the regulation of fishing and hunting within the Heritage Area;
-- **(7)** creates any liability, or affects any liability under any other law, of any private property owner.
+- **(7)** creates any liability, or affects any liability under any other law, of any private property owner;
+- **(8)** affects current or future grazing permits, leases or allotments on Federal lands; or
+- **(9)** affects the construction, operation, maintenance, improvement or expansion of current or future water projects, including water storage, hydroelectric facilities, or delivery systems.

+## § 9.
+Clarification

+Nothing in this Act authorizes the Secretary—

+- **(1)** to allocate or distribute Federal funds to the local coordinating entity; or
+- **(2)** to expend Federal funds for any purpose under this Act except for those purposes specifically enumerated to the Secretary under section 3, subsections (c), (d), (e) and (f) of section 4, and section 5.

-## § 11.
-Use of Federal funds from other sources
+## § 10.
+Termination of authority

-Nothing in this Act shall preclude the local coordinating entity from using Federal funds available under other laws for the purposes for which those funds were authorized.
+The authority of the Secretary to provide assistance under this Act terminates on the date that is 15 years after the date of enactment of this Act.